altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 4\.
 Connect micro USB cable from development board to host PC.
 This is used by the tools for JTAG communication.

 5\.
-Connect Ethernet cable from HPS daughtercard to an Ethernet switch connected to local network.
+Connect Ethernet cable from HPS Board to an Ethernet switch connected to local network.
 Local network must provide a DCHP server.

 ### Configure Serial Console